SidU/Randomly/README.md

       ]
     }
 ```
-Note the `winner in model.Winners` piece above.
+Note the `winner in model.Winners` piece above; that's key.

 Now that's great so far, but to fully get mentions to work, you need to populate the mention entities as well.
-This is where it gets interesting, because to generate synatically valid JSON we need to account for the commas (',').
+This is where it gets interesting and a little tricky.
+That's because to generate synatically valid JSON we need to account for the commas (',').

 Well, Fluid supports operators and they come to our rescue.